akhikhl/gretty/README.md

 **Effect:**

-Does not build source code whatsoever, only sends "shutdown" signal to localhost:9999.
+Does not build source code whatsoever, only sends "stop" signal to localhost:9900.
 This task assumes that jetty was started with "jettyStart" task and listens for signals on the designated port.

 ### jettyRestart